-- Reviewing roles suggested by an online careerplanning tool. - Exploring what others with your degree have chosen to do: - Review the Graduate Outcomes Survey on the careers website. - www.prospects.ac.uk has pages on 'What can I do with my degree?'. - Examine the careers of 200,000+ Oxford alumni via the University of Oxford page on LinkedIn. - Browsing jobs boards, including CareerConnect what catches your eye? - Thinking about careers related to your interests and extra-curricular activities. - Dreaming a little and envisioning your future in an ideal world... - What are you doing?
+- Review roles suggested by an online career-planning tool. - Explore what alumni from your subject chose to do: - Review the Graduate Outcomes Survey on the careers website. - www.prospects.ac.uk has pages on 'What can I do with my degree?'. - Examine the careers of 250,000+ Oxford alumni via the University of Oxford page on LinkedIn. - Browse jobs boards, including CareerConnect what catches your eye? - Think about careers related to your interests and extra-curricular activities. - Dream a little, envisioning your future in an ideal world... - What are you doing?
 What skills are you using? - What happens?
-What results do you deliver? - Where are you working an office/outside/at home?
+What results do you deliver? - Where are you working an office/outside/at home? - Who are you working with, and how?